rikutiira/react-deps/README.md

 ## How it works

 Actually, the above is pretty much it.
 The library is a simple HOC (higher order component) called `load`.
-It takes a single argument, an object which keys will be props passed to your component and the values are functions which can return either plain values or promises which will be passed down to your component once resolved.
+It takes a single argument, an object with its keys mapped to props passed to your component.
+The values are functions which are called with two optional arguments `props` and `initialRender` (more on it later) and the function should either return a plain value or a promise.
+The values are passed down to your component as props when resolved.

 React Deps has no internal dependencies (aside from React) and is very lightweight.
 Since it's nothing more than a simple HOC, it's library-agnostic and can be used with any solution.